How to Start Weightlifting for Beginners: 5 Tips from a Top Athlete + Coach

 Are you thinking about trying weightlifting?

 Before I continue, I want to make a clear distinction between ‘weightlifting’ - the sport, consisting of 2 lifts, the snatch and clean+jerk - and ‘weight lifting’ or ‘lifting weights’, which is a more general term for any form of weight training.
-Both are brilliant ways to get stronger, fitter and healthier, but this article was written with the former in mind (although many of these tips will also be helpful if you’re thinking of starting any type of strength training!).
+Both are brilliant ways to get stronger, fitter and healthier, but this article is written with the former in mind (although many of these tips will also be helpful if you’re thinking of starting any type of strength training!).

 Many people believe that they have to have some experience with sport or going to the gym to get started with weightlifting, or that finding a local weightlifting club is the only way to dip your toes in, but these beliefs may be holding you back!